awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Deploy_and_Update_CloudFormation/5_add_ec2.md

     * Use the YAML format
     * For **Logical ID** (the line above **Type**) use `MyEC2Instance`

-    You _only_ need to specify these six properties:
+    You _only_ need to specify these five properties:

     * **ImageId:** References `LatestAmiId`, which is the parameter discussed previously
     * **InstanceType:** References `InstanceType`, another parameter